Gabrysiewicz/S9_Web-Applications-Security/README.md

 ```

-Db.php makes use of Filter class functions so before inserting or updating data it throws exception if its needed.
-Also sql queries are `prepared statements` to increase security.
+Db.php makes use of the Filter class functions, so before inserting or updating data, it throws an exception if necessary.
+Additionally, SQL queries are **prepared statements** to increase security.

 **Db.php**
 ```